 Todays education trends for women are a far cry from when Emmeline Pankhurst attended a Parisian finishing school in 1873.
 A snapshot of societal values of her era is portrayed in her words: "My parents, especially my father, discussed the question of my brothers' education as a matter of real importance.
 My education and that of my sister were scarcely discussed at all."

-But this didnt deter her from fighting for the rights of women.
-This year marks the centenary of women first being given the right to vote in the UK, the fruition of tireless and tenacious campaigning by Millicent Fawcett and the suffragist party and thereafter, upping the ante and adding controversy, by the suffragette movement, led by Emmeline Pankhurst.
+But this didn't deter her from fighting for the rights of women.
+Each year on March 8th we celebrate International Women's day - a time to look back and reflect on the fruition of tireless and tenacious campaigning by Millicent Fawcett and the suffragist party and thereafter by the suffragette movement, led by Emmeline Pankhurst.

-    With this major historic achievement in mind, it figures that an item of antique jewellery from Mrs Pankhursts era, or inspired by it, would make a perfect and pertinent graduation gift for modern women.
+With their historic achievement in mind, it figures that an item of antique jewellery from Mrs Pankhurst's era, or inspired by it, would make a perfect and pertinent graduation gift for modern women.
 An item of suffragette jewellery is of particular significance evoking laudable personal qualities shown in abundance by the suffragettes; passion, fortitude, courage, resilience and a sense of justice.